TEAMAI4SG/3_Chatbot_to_ConductInterviews/README.md

 ---

 ## 🎓 Well done!
-You’ve not only built a chatbot — you’ve engineered a conversation.
+You’ve not only built a chatbot; you’ve engineered a conversation.
 This lab marks a meaningful step in transforming curiosity into capability.